 3 Tips to Better Handle Your Business Finances from Financial Planners

 Many small business owners and freelancers might be excellent at their craft.
 They offer great products and services.
 They may even be able to sell them well too.
-However, when it comes to the most basic financial aspects of their business, they sometimes fall short.
+However, when it comes to the most basic financial aspects of their business, like invoicing, they sometimes fall short.
 Handling your business finances has never been part of a business plan.

 Here are some tips to make handling your business finances easier.

 1. Let your bank do the heavy lifting

 Tom Diem, CFP® and President of Diem Wealth Management believes how you set up your banking is key when it comes to staying organized.
 He keeps a separate credit card and checking account for business expenses.
 He says, “I am able to track my spending for whatever period of time I choose and can save PDF files in cloud storage.”

 If you prefer a physical copy, you can print out what you need as well.
 Diem adds that it’s all accessible through your bank.
 If you’re not sure how to go about getting the information, many banks have people to guide you through the process.

 When it comes to staying on top of business expenses and saving receipts, President and Wealth Advisor Peter Huminski of Thoriumwealth.com believes Shoeboxed is great for storing and keeping track of them.
 It helps you stay on top of business expenses and saves receipts in a digital format.

 He explains, “When it comes time to reconcile the books in Quickbooks, it can be done quickly and with relative ease.”